opengovsg/postmangovsg-guide/campaign-guide/quick-start/telegram-bot/README.md

 Go to [Cost Breakdown](https://guide.postman.gov.sg/faqs/faq-sender/cost-breakdown).

-## Does PostmanSG send messages to everyone who subscribes to the bot?
+## Does Postman send messages to everyone who subscribes to the bot?

 You can control who you contact through your Telegram bot by uploading the mobile number of the recipients.
-PostmanSG converts the phone number you uploaded to Telegram user IDs and sends your message to Telegram bot subscribers.
+Postman converts the phone number you uploaded to Telegram user IDs and sends your message to Telegram bot subscribers.

 ## Create a Telegram Bot in Telegram